Walderslade: Walderslade Woods

-Walderslade Woods (aka little nel’s woods) is a recent development, begun before the 1970s, to the south of the village near the M2 motorway.
+Walderslade Woods (aka little nel's woods) is a recent development, begun before the 1970s, to the south of the village near the M2 motorway.
 It is hemmed in by a road, also confusingly named "Walderslade Woods" (the A2045), the only part of the incomplete Medway Towns southern relief road.
 (The northern relief road is a complete dual carriageway.)
 There are a few corner shops and one school (Tunbury Primary School), but plans have existed for more shops and at least one further primary and secondary school.
 There is a private hospital, the Spire Alexandra.
 The area is at the intersection of Medway unitary borough, Maidstone borough and Tonbridge and Malling borough – thus there are two community halls.

 Walderslade Woodlands are made up of three valleys, and five plateaux, which are all to the north of Walderslade Woods (road).

 The three valleys are Tunbury (most western), Cossington and Round Wood (most eastern), and these are all classified as ancient woodlands.
 The five plateaux were made when the M2 and Walderslade Woods (road) were constructed, and so are significantly different from the rest of the woodlands, and also different from each other.
-The whole area is now protected by having Village Green Status, and so cannot be developed by Kent County Council - the landowners.
+The whole area is now protected by having Village Green Status, and so cannot be developed by Kent County Council – the landowners.
 The Walderslade Woodlands Group (WWG) is voluntary group who manage and maintain the woodlands.

 Weedswood

-Weedswood, to the north and north west of Walderslade village, has a parade of shops, the Poacher's Pocket pub and a kebab shop famed locally for being housed in what once was a public toilet.
+Weedswood, to the north and north west of Walderslade village, has a parade of shops, the Poacher's Pocket pub (hook and hatchet pub?) and a kebab shop famed locally for being housed in what once was a public toilet.
 Greenacre and Walderslade Girls secondary schools are in the area, along with Oaklands Primary School.
 There are two churches, Emmanuel (Congregational Federation) and St Philip & St James (Church of England), and a community hall and public library which back on to Hook Meadow, a public playing field.